 Oh yes, O’Hare’s Bride gets a dance on the catwalk, and she does it well, but it’s the McGuffin and not the McCoy.

 Horvath’s production goes awry from the first second.
 Instead of beginning “Blood Wedding,” or relying on Ökrös’s music to set a mood, he presents this elaborate folk dance in which all the characters, though as yet undefined, express their unanimous dudgeon in percussive steps that include a plethora of knee slapping, chanting, and groaning.

 In a dance recital, this would seem a powerful introduction to a company.

 In Horvath’s “Blood Wedding,” it made me giggle.
-Only twice out audibly, and then muted so only people in adjacent seats might notice.
+Only twice audibly, and then muted so only people in adjacent seats might notice.

 The dance was risible because it was so gratuitous, so much flash for flash’s sake.

-Knowing the play, I knew it had nothing to do with a play.
+Knowing the play, I knew it had nothing to do with the play.
 It didn’t set a tone or a scene.
 It do not suggest Spain, its Southern region where “Blood Wedding” takes place, or the drama that was to come.